DIY Home Office & Desk Tour: A Complete Guide

 Do you work on your laptop’s keyboard?
 This is okay if you’re only typing a little during the day.
 However, if most of your work requires typing and editing, it’s a good idea to invest in a new, ergonomic keyboard.
 Select one with a cushioned mat to rest your wrists on for the best results.

-Many people choose two separate monitors for their DIY home office and desk tour, but you can get a double-wide screen instead.
+Many people choose two separate monitors for their DIY work from home desk tour, but you can get a double-wide screen instead.
 That way, it’s like having two monitors, but there’s a seamless quality, and your eyes don’t have to adjust as much.

 7. Ergonomic Chair